 Milburn Stone plays the noted criminal attorney whose practices are at least unethical if not illegal.
 “A waste of a mind misused,” so says the judge.
 He is infamous for his loopholes in the law, springing the guilty.
 This takes a toll on his conscience after seeing his picture beside the word “shyster” in the dictionary.
 He now wants restitution for his actions and for all those he has maligned in the process.
 Speaking of maligning, enter his disloyal wife, Katherine DeMille.
 She is having an affair with the county police psychiatrist, Stanley Waxman, in his first credited film.
 This is no secret any longer to Stone, whose performance sets him apart from his co-stars.
 He is compelling.
 DeMille is not, though adequately irritating.

 The opening apartment scenes between a mental patient and a boy’s violin practice in the next room is disturbing.
 Continuity takes a hit in the early stages with the best bits past the halfway point with an oddly used flashback dream sequence near the film’s end.
 Perhaps a last minute idea to pad the film.
 While Stone lies unconscious on the floor from a blow to the head, he experiences a dream—nightmare—about his wife.
 In his mind, he settles the score on their psychic rift between them.
 At the end of this sequence is the funniest use of the chorus, when Stone is slapped across the face by DeMille.
-As soon as her hand makes contact we hear a rapid, “Whaah Ohh,” two-note eerie descending chord.
+As soon as her hand makes contact we hear a two-note, rapid, “Whaah Ohh!” descension in pitch.